Crossens: Criffel granite boulder

 The Criffel Stone is a large boulder that lies at the side of Banks Road, Crossens.
 It is made of Criffel granite; a type of rock that is only normally found in Dumfries, Scotland.
 It was found in the ground when the pumping station on Banks Road was being built in 1959.

-Geologists found that the rock was deposited in the area during the last ice age (18,000 years ago) by ice.
+Geologists found that the rock was deposited in the area during the last ice age (18,000 years ago) through the movement of glaciers.
 Rocks like this that have been transported in this way are called erratics.

 Transport

 Crossens lay on the route of the West Lancashire Railway from Southport to Preston; Crossens railway station, opened in 1878, was the last station within the Southport boundary.
 In April 1904 it became the final electrified station on the Lancashire and Yorkshire Railway's suburban lines radiating from Liverpool.
 The electric trains shared the line from Southport with steam trains continuing to Preston.
 The line and station closed on 7 September 1964.

 Being the northernmost part of Southport, Crossens is the terminus of several bus routes - Arriva North West services 44, 47 and 49 terminate at the Plough Hotel roundabout, still known as such even though the Plough Hotel was demolished c.2015.
-Other bus services passing through Crossens include Stagecoach North West services 2 and X2, and Cumfybus service 40, which terminates on Harrogate Way.
+Other bus services passing through Crossens include Stagecoach Merseyside and South Lancashire services 2, X2 and 347.
+In addition, there is also the Cumfybus service 40, which terminates on Harrogate Way.